 You can also use the Navigational Search Bar from any page in Clubhouse to find Stories using search operators.
+Also, as you type, our search will auto-suggest any operators that might match your query.
 Results can be found under the Stories tab in the Navigational Search Bar.

 In both places, search results are listed in order of relevance (custom sorting isn't available at this time).

 Story search queries will look for matches in Story titles, descriptions, and comments, and by default all queries will use